ugcs/ddc/README.md

 System requirements for UgCS DDC are the same as system requirements for UgCS:

-- *Operating system:* Windows 7 with SP1 or later; Windows 8; Windows 10
+- *Operating system:* Windows 7 with SP1 or later; Windows 8; Windows 10.
-- *CPU:* Core 2 Duo or Athlon X2 at 2.4 GHz or better
+- *CPU:* Intel Core i7 or better.
-- *Memory:* Minimum 2 GB of RAM, Recommended: 4 GB of RAM or more
+- *Memory:* Minimum 8 GB of RAM or more.
-- *Hard drive:* 2 GB of free space
+- *Hard drive:* SSD 120GB.
+Recommended 256GB or more.
 - *Graphics hardware:* Graphics card with DirectX 9 support (shader model 2.0).
 Any card made since 2004 should work.
-- *Network:* TCP/IPv4 network stack
+- *Network:* TCP/IPv4 network stack, WiFi or Ethernet.
+Recommended Ethernet.
-- *Screen resolution:* Minimum supported screen resolution: 1024x768
+- *Screen resolution:* FullHD screen.

 Further information
 -------------------